Lecturer's Précis - Wepman, Jones, Bock, and Van Pelt (1960)

 this ability was found to vary independently of those same patients' powers to conceptualise.
 It was accordingly important to take

-and to distinguish between the transmission and processing aspects of the
+between the transmission and processing aspects of the nervous system.

 The